Skip to main content

 A group of Rotarians established the award in 2017.
 The Rotary International Board of Directors decided in 2021 to make it an official RI award to support the goal of increasing the number of women in Rotary, particularly in leadership positions.
 There was not a recipient for this award in 2021-22.

-Nominations are open from 1 August to 30 September each year.
+Nominations are open from 1-31 August each year.
 Rotarians and Rotaractors can nominate any member in good standing, regardless of their gender or length of Rotary membership.

 Recipients